 Office of Career Services

-A cover letter can be an essential part of your correspondence with employers.
-When the option is available, you should always include a cover letter with your resume.
-While the resume provides an overview of your background, the cover letter allows you the opportunity to highlight those aspects of your background that are relevant to the position you are seeking.
+A cover letter is a formal business communication tool that allows employers to assess your ability to write and communicate in a professional manner.
+When requested, you should always include a cover letter with your resume.
+While the resume provides an overview of your background, the cover letter allows you the opportunity to highlight the skills you possess that match with the job description.

-- It is best to have the same font and heading as your resume.
+- It is best to have the same font as your resume.

 - For the most up-to-date and accurate information on contact names, it is beneficial to call the company directly.